image

 Medium

-What to expect: Your plant will arrive planted in a large 27cm/7.5 litre pot.
-Depending on the time of year purchased your plant will arrive looking just like the pictures taken in July.
+What to expect: Your plant will arrive planted in a 4 litre pot.

 Planting position: Best planted in a lightly shaded warm spot, never close to a tree.
 Tree roots are the dominant force and will deprive your hydrangea of the nutrition it needs Suitable for container planting: Yes a great choice